Potentially Not Safe For Work (if your work frowns on sexuality in art.)

 I want my work on a wall, on your wall, a friend’s wall, a stranger’s wall.
 In a home somewhere.
 I don’t do too many gallery shows, I’m just not very interested in showing in that atmosphere.
 However, I must, sometimes show in places like that.
 However, I am very excited for my first solo show in San Francisco at DSF Clothing Company and Art Gallery in May 2014.

 I don’t wear graphic tees very often, I don’t mind them, but they aren’t for me.
 That’s one reason I don’t think of my work in that capacity.
 Also, it’s expensive – my work can’t be screen printed without being broken down to a point that it only resembles my initial efforts, and other methods are out of my budget.
-The profit from a tee from S6 are no more than a few crumbs of stale bread – it’s not a high priority for me.
+The profit from a tee from S6 is no more than a few crumbs of stale bread – it’s not a high priority for me.

 That being said, on my to do list is updating the available shirts and moving them to Red Bubble.
 Including putting the #foodporn series on shirts for the first time.